AngelLando/ionic-geo-guess/readme.md

 };
 ```

-* Duplicate a second time this file with the same content.
+* This time, duplicate the file environment.ts to create a copy named environment.prod.ts with the same content.

+(But we keep in mind that for a real project, the url would certainly be different)

 ### Serve the application